tsgates/arch-wiki-markdown/wiki/GNU_Screen.md

     scr2:4:respawn:/sbin/mingetty --autologin <user> tty1 linux

 The above line uses mingetty to automatically login some user to a virtual console on startup.
-You will need to install the mingetty package from the official repositories.
 The inittab line segments are separated by colons.
 The first part (scr*) is simply an id.
-The second part is the runlevel: This should only happen on runlevel 4 (which is not used in any default setup - 3 is by default for a tty login and 5 is for X).
+The second part is the
+runlevel: This should only happen on runlevel 4 (which is not used in any default setup - 3 is by default for a tty login and 5 is for X).
 'Respawn' causes init to repeat the command (i.e. autologin) if the user logs out.
 We will need to see that nothing else happens on virtual console 1 when we use runlevel 4, so remove 4 from the the first of the agetty lines:

     c1:235:respawn:/sbin/agetty -8 38400 vc/1 linux